What patients need to know

 - concerns of an intimate or sexual nature

 In general, most physicians are willing to address a patient’s concerns directly.
 Patients who have a concern about their physician, which involves communication, conduct, or the treatment they have received, should feel free to openly discuss these issues with their physician.
-If the conversation is unsuccessful, patients may choose to file a complaint with the College for further investigation.
+If the conversation is unsuccessful or the patient feels unsafe raising the issue or is unable to for other reasons, they may choose to file a complaint with the College for further investigation.

 For more information on specific concerns, please refer to the following professional standards and guidelines: